jewettaij/visfd/doc/doc_filter_mrc.md

 *Note:* If you are unable to find thresholds which connect all of the pieces together correctly, you can also use the "**-must-link**" argument.
-This will manually force different regions to be merged together.
+This will manually force different bright regions in the image to belong to the same cluster (a.k.a. "island".
+See below.)
-(See below.)